-Our SnoCountry SnoCast meteorologists are Steve Glazier and Kerrin Jeromin.
-Both are degreed meteorologists, originally from New England, and now based in Colorado.
-They are colleagues at WeatherNation TV, an international weather network, forecasting for areas across the U.S. and Caribbean.
-Both Kerrin and Steve are recognized by the American Meteorological Society as a Certified Broadcast Meteorologists.
-Catch their forecasts each week throughout the winter season!
+Our SnoCountry SnoCast meteorologist is Kerrin Jeromin.
+Originally from New England, and now based in Colorado, Kerrin has forecast weather around the U.S. for more than a decade.
+She is recognized by the American Meteorological Society as a Certified Broadcast Meteorologist.
+Check out SnoCast forecasts each week throughout the winter season!

 Hallelujah!
 After a wild weather week, Mother Nature is about to chill out...literally.
 Following hurricane remnants in the East and a blizzard in the Plains, the first cold snap of the season will deliver a much needed jolt to kickstart ski season.

 The 2021-22 ski season is winding down.
 In our final SnoCast of the season, we’re checking out the season sum-up, and where the snow is still falling for the remaining ski areas still turning chairs.

 Early April is always a toss up for weather and the number of open ski areas slowly continues to dwindle.
 But, that doesn’t mean we’re done!
 Here’s what to expect in the forecast for those of you still hitting the slopes this week.

 With the arrival of April comes soft turns, pond skimming, goggle tans, and sometimes some magical April snow.
 In this week’s SnoCast, we’ll check out conditions across North America so you know where to bring sunscreen, where you’ll still need layers, and where fresh snow is still expected.

 The calendar says spring, but the weather says “here’s a little of everything!”.
 In true spring fashion, we’ll see ups and downs in temps, while precipitation type keeps us on the toe of our ski boots.
 Here’s what to expect in this week’s SnoCast.